Category Archives: News Frying Oil

 The oil degrades at different rates in the fryers vats when frying different types of food.
 When operators use cascading, oil is moved from a Vat with lower debris, lighter oil color (less “hostile” frying oil environment) to Vats with higher debris and darker oil color (more aggressive circumstances).

 From experience, the frying oil life is maintained better when the “cradle to grave” operation is followed.
 There are some technical explanations that could support the preference for the “cradle to grave” approach.
-Below are the advantages of it:

 • No risk of frying oil contaminants being transferred from one frying vat to another.